 Salads can sometimes either fall flat into boring iceberg lettuce territory or quickly become tedious with seemingly endless toppings.
 This smashed cucumber salad makes for a quick and easy, yet refreshing and healthy side.
 Lots of fresh garlic and chili oil gives it tons of flavor, and the crags in the “smashed” cucumber really pick up the flavors!

-More of a seafood person than a meat person?
 These Vietnamese summer rolls are refreshing and a tasty alternative to all of the grilled meats.
-They’re light, refreshing, healthy, and maybe the best thing of all–require very few heating elements in your kitchen!
+They’re light, relatively healthy, and maybe the best thing of all–require very few heating elements in your kitchen!
 We’re pretty sure you’ll be happy chilling with a plate of these while sitting inside or outside this weekend!

 If you want to get just a little bit fancy this July 4th, try your hand at making these Disney/Universal-style Smoked Turkey Legs.
 These are quite possibly one of my favorite foods *ever* (if there is an event / venue / etc. that is hawking smoked turkey legs, I will magically appear).
-And Disney World has got nothing on these turkey legs.
-The recipe is courtesy of my aunt who has a knack for figuring out old standbys at home.
+The recipe is courtesy of my aunt, who has a knack for figuring out old standbys at home.
 Plus, you control how smoky, salty or sugary you want them when you make these on your own!
-What’s more, they don’t cost $15 a piece!
+What’s more, they don’t cost $13 a piece!
 Rejoice!

-What would be July 4th without the red, white, and blue desserts?!!!
-Nothing.
-It would be nothing.
-Kidding–but really, make this fresh, lightly sweet fresh berry tart with a light and creamy sweet mascarpone filling for that festive flair your Instagram post yearns for.
+A classic red, white, and blue dessert feels appropriate this year.
+This fresh, lightly sweet fresh berry tart with a light and creamy sweet mascarpone filling will give you the festive flair your Instagram yearns for.

 If you’re tired of your standard berry cakes, this basil berry cake is a major showstopper–looks, but more importantly, taste-wise.
 We’ve piloted this little gem at picnics and it gets positively gobbled and coveted.
 The combination of summer berries and light yellow cake laced with tart lemon-basil sugar makes for a unique and memorable dessert.
 People will be asking you for the recipe.
 Whipped cream is obligatory.